Prickly Chayote Squash

 Prickly chayote is native to Mexico and Central America, and its first cultivation was during the Aztec Empire of pre-Columbian times.
 It was then spread across the world via explorers and immigrants, and in the eighteenth century, it was grown extensively in Jamaica where it was known as chocho.
 It was also exported around the same time from Jamaica to markets along the eastern seaboard in North America in the nineteenth century.
 Today Prickly chayote can be found at local markets and grocers in North, South, and Central America, Africa, Europe, Asia, and Australia.

 Recipes that include Prickly Chayote Squash.
 One is easiest, three is harder.

-People have spotted Prickly Chayote Squash using the Specialty Produce app for iPhone and Android.
+People have shared Prickly Chayote Squash using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Davie, Florida, United States

 Food Town GroceryNear Davie, Florida, United States

 6431 Stirling Rd Davie Davie FL 33314

 Food Town Near Davie, Florida, United States

 About 150 days ago, 12/21/21